-We next provide a qualitative understanding of our system to prove the effectiveness of our scene graph design.
-We evaluate the contribution of each node type with an ablation on a single scene, while progressively enabling different types of constraints: (A) Baseline; (B) Baseline + \emph{Nothing} (negative-space) nodes; (C) Baseline + Nothing + \emph{Structure} nodes; and (D) Baseline + Nothing + Structure + \emph{Door} nodes. \cref{fig:ablation} overlays predicted boxes (red) on existing boxes (gray).
+\textbf{Ablation study:} We next evaluate the contribution of each node type on a single scene, while progressively enabling each type: (A) Baseline nodes; (B) Baseline + Nothing (negative-space) nodes; (C) Baseline + Nothing + Structure nodes; and (D) Baseline + Nothing + Structure + Door nodes. \cref{fig:ablation} overlays predicted boxes (red) on existing boxes (gray).
 Relative to (A), adding Nothing nodes in (B) reduces incorrect object placement (e.g., a TV stand) by explicitly encoding free space.
 Adding Structure nodes in (C) constrains completions to respect room boundaries and reduces proposals being outside the enclosed space or the window.
-Finally, adding Door nodes in (D) guides new-room proposals behind doors where a new room is most likely to be found.
+Adding Door nodes in (D) guides new-room proposals behind doors where a new room is most likely to be found.